xuanx1/travelPlanner/README.md

 ### Running Algorithms
 1. Add at least 3 points to the map
+2. **Select a routing profile** from the ROUTING MEDIUM section (Car, Bus/Truck, Cycling, or Walking)
-2. Select an algorithm from the list
+3. Select an algorithm from the list
-3. Adjust the delay slider to control visualization speed
+4. **Hover over any algorithm** to see a detailed tooltip explaining:
+   - How the algorithm works
+   - Key strengths
+   - Known weaknesses
-4. Click "RUN" to start the algorithm
+5. Click the algorithm button to run it
-5. Use "PAUSE"/"RESUME" and "STOP" to control execution
+6. **Construction algorithms** create an initial solution
+7. **Refinement algorithms** improve upon the best existing solution
+8. Paths display as straight lines during execution, then convert to actual routed paths when complete

 ### Algorithm Recommendations
 - Start with **Nearest Neighbor** or **Convex Hull** for initial solutions